-In an effort to provide students the best detail possible to plan their class schedule in advance, SC4 offers the Student Planning, an online class planning and registration system available through a student’s portal at portal.sc4.edu.
-Student Planning provides students with real-time schedule information, including the number of openings available in each class section.
+In an effort to provide students the best detail possible to plan their class schedule in advance, SC4 offers the WAVE, an online class schedule and registration system available through a student’s portal at portal.sc4.edu.
+The WAVE provides students with real-time class schedule information including the number of openings available in each class.

 SC4 offers classes in a variety of formats including day, evening, weekend, online, short-term and other formats.
 Students are encouraged to register early each registration period in order to take full advantage of these opportunities.

-Students are encouraged to use the SC4 Service Center, which may be accessed online via portal.sc4.edu.
-The Service Center provides a wide variety of services to students in an easy-to-use online format.
-Examples of the services available on the Service Center include:
+Students are encouraged to use the SC4 WAVE, which may be accessed online via portal.sc4.edu.
+The WAVE provides a wide variety of services to students in an easy-to-use online format.
+Examples of the services available on the WAVE include:

 - Academic transcripts

 Questions related to the WAVE may be directed to the One-stop Student Services office at (810) 989-5500 or firstname.lastname@example.org.
 Use of the student portal and WAVE must be in accordance with the college’s technology Acceptable Use Policy.

 There are two ways to register for classes:

 Online: Students may register for classes online via the WAVE at portal.sc4.edu.

 Student Services One-Stop Center: Students may receive assistance in registering by visiting the Welcome Desk in the SC4 Welcome Center.